AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-derived-signals.md

 uuid: 698019bc-d7f6-41e0-a78a-1ab0bf0e65a0
 ---

-# Derived Signals API Methods {#derived-signals-api-methods}
+# Derived Signals [!UICONTROL API] Methods {#derived-signals-api-methods}

-API methods that let you work with derived signals.
+[!UICONTROL API] methods that let you work with derived signals.
 A derived signal qualifies site visitors for additional traits based on a trait they've already seen.

 <!--
 c_separator.xml
 -->

 For more information about derived signals, see [Derived Signals](../../features/derived-signals.md#concept_36FF7303F39E4748AC048D08F9E371C6).

 ## Create a New Derived Signal {#reference_A27DB94B1F5C4A6AA55CAA301612D4CA}